xieweiAlex/English_Learning/words/2023/words-Jan.md

+Back then, women on TV were mostly seen as eye candy.

+## Week 4

 once the codebase **in parity**.
 Not something you can **bank on**.

 **Hedonic adaptation** is part of the human ability to continuously adjust to **ever-changing** circumstances.
 Euphoria **dissipates**. **Rage calms**.
 Even the terrible force of **grief** eventually **recedes**.